-Dr. Susan Kern of the History Department teaches the Field School in Public History during both Fall and Spring semesters.
+The Field School in Public History is offered during both Fall and Spring semesters.
 The course includes readings and discussions about Public History, but the primary focus of the course is a supervised internship at The Colonial Williamsburg Foundation or another local museum.

 Only internships undertaken within the Field School in Public History will satisfy this requirement.